renpy/renpy/sphinx/source/atl.rst

     :type: (position, position)
     :default: (0.0, 0.0)

-    If not None, specifies the center of the polar coordinate position relative to the upper-left of the containing area.
-The :tpref:`angle` and :tpref:`radius` properties can then be used to specify a position using polar coordinates.
+    This specifies the starting point, relative to the upper-left corner of the containing area, from where the polar vector (computed from :tpref:`angle` and :tpref:`radius`) will be drawn.
+The sum of the two gives the resulting :tpref:`pos`.

 .. transform-property:: angle

     :type: float

-    This gives the angle portion of a position specified in polar coordinates.
+    This gives the angle component of a position specified in polar coordinates.
 This is measured in degrees, with 0 being to the top of the screen, and 90 being to the right.